albar965/littlenavmap-manual/en/WEATHER.md

 METARs are shown in the airport tooltips and on the `Airport` overview tab.
 Decoded weather information for all sources is available in the tab `Weather`.

 **Notes about X-Plane weather:**
 *Little Navmap* can only read the X-Plane `METAR.rwx` file which contains downloaded online weather.
 The program cannot read custom weather situations from X-Plane. *Little Navmap* has only access to the local weather around the aircraft if you use a custom weather situation.
+This can result in the situation that you use custom weather and *Little Navmap* still displays information from an old downloaded weather file.

 ![Weather tab](../images/weather.jpg "Weather tab")